Public Procurement Law Review

 Whilst the journal focuses on procurement law, it is not limited to articles with a legal approach, but publishes analyses of issues of relevant to regulation by economists and political science, as well as lawyers.
 The News section of the review provides comprehensive coverage of the EU and UK level case law, legislation and other developments on public procurement, as well as coverage of other major international developments – for example, within the WTO and UNCITRAL.The PPLR is published by Sweet & Maxwell.

-The General Editor is Professor Sue Arrowsmith (University of Nottingham).
-Dr Ping Wang and Dr Aris Georgopoulos are both Board Members of the Review.
-Dr Annamaria La Chimia and Paula Bordalo Faustino are Book Reviews Editors.
+The General Editors are Dr Luke Butler and Professor Sue Arrowsmith (University of Nottingham).
+Professor Annamaria La Chimia, Dr Aris Georgopoulos and Dr Peter Trepete are Board Members of the Review.
+Dr Paula Bordalo Faustino is Book Reviews Editors.

 Ordering the PPLR